NetherGamesMC/support/docs/season-rotations.md

 **Season cycle:** every 4 months

-**Current season:** started December 27th 2023
+**Current season:** started April 1st 2024

-**Next season:** April 1st 2024 (this season is shorter than normal)
+**Next season:** August 1st 2024
-* Free kits will be awarded to players around March 15th to celeberate the end of the season.
+* Free kits will be awarded to players around July 15th to celeberate the end of the season.

 ## Skyblock